melezhik/swat-metacpan/web/README.md

 [Swat](https://github.com/melezhik/swat) tests for metacpan.org

 This is simple test suit could be used in monitoring/deployment.

-A limited set of routes is tested.
+# Checks perfomed

+\- check if landing page is accessible
+\- check if modules search is working properly
+\- check if latest releases page/feed is accessible and returns not empty results
+\- check if latest release at https://metacpan.org/feed/recent?f= is not older than 4 hours ago

 # INSTALL